How Do Indian Software Companies Calculate Loss of Pay: 30 Days or 22 Days?

 desai.hr

-Dear you just follow the simple formula,
+Dear, you just need to follow the simple formula:

-Total Wage will be 3500 in the month of Dec09
+Total Wage will be 3500 in the month of Dec09.

-Total Days worked = 20 (including leave sunday and Holiday)
+Total Days worked = 20 (including leave, Sunday, and Holiday).

 Ajay Desai